hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Each time, when it's something about statistics pr probability, I will still read all the content to guarantee that I won't miss anything useful.
 This one is basic but I like the way it starts from simple concepts, using real life examples and finally leads to how does Bayes Theorem work.
 Although, there is an error in formula `P (no cancer and +) = P (no cancer) * P(+) = 0.99852*0.99`, it should be `0.99852*0.01`
   * There are 2 major formulas here are important to Bayes Theorem: `P(A/B) = P(A AND B)/P(B)`, `P(b1|A) + P(b2|A) + .... + P(bn|A) = P(A)`

+* [Dispersion][8] - In statistics, dispersion (also called variability, scatter, or spread) is the extent to which a distribution is stretched or squeezed.[1]
+Common examples of measures of statistical dispersion are the variance, standard deviation, and interquartile range.

 [1]:https://www.analyticsvidhya.com/blog/2017/01/comprehensive-practical-guide-inferential-statistics-data-science/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
 [2]:http://www.danielsoper.com/statcalc/calculator.aspx?id=98
 [3]:http://stattrek.com/online-calculator/f-distribution.aspx